The Marching Morons: Plot

 Barlow has an idea, but he refuses to elaborate until Tinny-Peete and Ryan-Ngana agree to formally name him dictator of the entire world, promising him wealth, power, and fame.
 Taking inspiration from his knowledge of fraudulent real estate deals, propaganda techniques employed by Nazi Germany during the Holocaust, and the myth of lemmings drowning themselves in the sea, Barlow devises a plan for the extermination of the moron population.
-Barlow orchestrates a massive propaganda campaign encouraging the morons to migrate to the planet Venus.
-The overcrowded and inefficient cities in which the morons reside are to be dismantled, their steel used to construct fleets of rockets ostensibly intended to ferry people to Venus; in reality, because the "rockets" (disguised passenger airplanes) are not actually capable of space flight, the morons will simply be flown out to sea and disposed of in an orderly fashion.
+Barlow orchestrates a massive propaganda campaign encouraging the morons to migrate to the planet Venus, which is billed as a tropical paradise.
+The overcrowded and inefficient cities in which the morons reside are to be dismantled, their steel used to construct fleets of "spaceships" ostensibly intended to ferry people to Venus; in reality, the spaceships are not capable of making the trip – the best spaceship ever made had crashed on the moon – but they are capable of getting their passengers out of sight of the other morons, to some unspecified location where billions can be killed without damaging Earth's biosphere.
 To allay any suspicion, forged postcards are sent from Venusian "colonists" to their families, describing Venus as a lush tropical paradise and encouraging them to follow.
 The United States Congress, under the control of the elite, promotes the colonization of Venus as an extension of manifest destiny and guarantees Venusian settlers permanent land rights on the planet.
 This sparks widespread nationalistic fervor as the various nations of Earth all adopt similar approaches and race to reach Venus in order to stake their own claims.
+As more and more morons leave, the ensuing loneliness compels the rest to follow.

 Barlow's plan is a complete success; Earth is gradually emptied of morons and Poprob is solved.
 While reviewing his ledger, Barlow comes across an entry for an unauthorized project called "Poprobterm".
-When he demands an explanation, his assistants lead him to a waiting, functional rocket, force him aboard, and immediately launch the rocket into space; the sudden acceleration crushes Barlow against the floor, killing him.
-The elite, disgusted by Barlow's ruthlessness and cruelty, have disposed of him as part of the "final cleanup" of Poprob.
+When he demands an explanation, his assistants lead him to a one-man rocket, force him aboard, and immediately launch the rocket into space; the sudden acceleration crushes Barlow against the floor, killing him.
+The elite, disgusted by Barlow's ruthlessness, cruelty, and egotistical demands, have disposed of him as part of the "final cleanup" of Poprob.